firehawk23/Google-Kickstart/2020/Round F/YEETZHEE/problem.rst

 Problem
 -------
-There are N people numbered from 1 to N, standing in a queue to withdraw money from an ATM.
-The queue is formed in ascending order of their number.
-The person numbered i wants to withdraw amount Ai.
-The maximum amount a person can withdraw at a time is X. If they need more money than X, they need to go stand at the end of the queue and wait for their turn in line.
-A person leaves the queue once they have withdrawn the required amount.

-You need to find the order in which all the people leave the queue.
+Pommel is very bored at home so she has invented a new game involving N dice.
+Each die has the numbers from 1 to M written on it.
+Whenever she throws a die, it has an equal probability of landing on each of the M possible values.

+Pommel places all the dice in a row.
+She goes through the dice one at a time from left to right.
+For each die she rolls, Pommel can either keep the value she rolled and move on to the next die or she can re-roll the die.
+Pommel can re-roll a die as much as she wants before moving on to the next die.

+Once Pommel has gone through all the dice, the game is finished.
+To determine if she has won, she puts the dice into groups.
+All dice with the same value are put into the same group.
+So if she finishes the game with x distinct values, then there will be x groups.
+These groups of dice are then sorted by number of dice in non-decreasing order.

+For example:
+If the final dice results are [2, 2, 3, 2, 2, 3], the dice would be put into two groups and ordered as follows: [3, 3] and [2, 2, 2, 2].
+If the final dice results are [1, 6, 7, 7], the dice would be put into three groups and ordered as follows: [6], [1], and [7, 7] (or equivalently, [1], [6] and [7, 7]).

+Pommel wins if she finishes the game with exactly K groups, and the i-th group contains exactly Ai dice, for all i.

+What is the expected value of the total number of dice rolls it will take Pommel to win the game, assuming she plays optimally to minimize this expected value?

+It is guaranteed that for any valid input, it is possible for Pommel to win the game.

 Input
 -----
-The first line of the input gives the number of test cases T. T test cases follow.

-The first line of each test case gives two space separated integers: the number of people standing in the queue, N and the maximum amount X that can be withdrawn in one turn.
-The next line contains N space separated integers Ai.
+The first line of the input gives the number of test cases, T. T test cases follow.
+The first line of each test case contains the integers N, M and K. Then, K lines follow describing the groups she must finish with.
+The i-th line contains Ai.

 Output
 ------
-For each test case, output one line containing Case #x: y, where x is the test case number (starting from 1) and y is the space separated list of integers that denote the order in which the people leave the queue.
+For each test case, output one line containing Case #x: y, where x is the test case number (starting from 1) and y is the expected number of times it will take to roll all the dice for Pommel to win the game.

+y will be considered correct if it is within an absolute or relative error of 10-6 of the correct answer.
+See the FAQ for an explanation of what that means, and what formats of real numbers we accept.

 Limits
 ------
 | Time limit: 20 seconds per test set.
 | Memory limit: 1GB.
 | 1 ≤ T ≤ 100.
+| 1 ≤ K ≤ M.
+| 1 ≤ Ai, for all i.
+| A1 + A2 + ... + AK = N.
+| Ai ≤ Ai+1, for all i.

 Test Set 1
 ~~~~~~~~~~~
-| 1 ≤ **N** ≤ 100.
-| 1 ≤ **Ai** ≤ 100.
+| 2 ≤ N ≤ 6.
-| 1 ≤ **X** ≤ 100.
+| 2 ≤ M ≤ 6.

 Test Set 2
 ~~~~~~~~~~
-| 1 ≤ **N** ≤ 105 for at most 10 test cases.
-For the remaining cases, 1 ≤ N ≤ 100
-| 1 ≤ **Ai** ≤ 109.
+| 2 ≤ N ≤ 50.
-| 1 ≤ **X** ≤ 109.
+| 2 ≤ M ≤ 50.

 Sample
 ------